Other Cool Stuff

 Part 1: Becoming a Geospatial Leader What does it take to be a leader in the ever-evolving world of geospatial sciences and technologies?
 In this discussion forum, learn about URISA resources, educational opportunities, and the value of mentorship in furthering personal and professional development for success.

 The network is the computer, especially when your data is already in the Cloud.
 This workshop will show how, without concern for the details of servers and storage, you can use small amounts of code to run big geospatial batch jobs with help from GDAL, Amazon Lambda and S3.
 Participants will need AWS accounts, know how to create an S3 bucket and upload data to it.
 Most of the session will be using the AWS Command Line Interface and little bit of Bash on a Linux EC2 instance.

-In 2016 I recieved a grant to investigate virtual reality applications to GIS in the classroom.
 Although Virtual Reality and Augmented Reality headsets have been creating much buzz in the realms of video games and other fields, due to new generations of devices and consumer affordability, the ecosystem of Virtual Reality GIS arguably requires more maturity before adoption can be justfied in certain settings.